Don’t knock it until you try it, there are so many good reasons to get on your bike writes Ruth O’Connor

 3. It’s eco-friendly.

-In 2019, it’s no secret that we are in the midst of a climate and biodiversity crisis that is pushing the earth to the limit.
+It’s no secret that we are in the midst of a climate and biodiversity crisis that is pushing the earth to the limit.
 Human consumption has got us here and we have a lot to do to get out of the hole we’ve dug for ourselves and the rest of the planet.
 Unfortunately, we are relying on Governments and large corporations to do the heavy lifting to make realistic change (build cycling infrastructure, improve public transport, retrofit houses, invest in renewables etc).

 We as individuals can do our part as well though.
 If you are privileged enough to be able to cycle, it is a great way to reduce your carbon footprint and your impact on the earth.
 This isn’t about totally overhauling your life and cycling from Dublin to Wexford.
 It’s about the day to day trips that we take.
 Maybe take the bike one day a week instead of the car.
 Maybe cycle to the shop to get milk instead of driving.
 Little changes all add up and you can trust that you’re helping save the planet while the wind is blowing in your hair.